Western North Carolina: Foothills

 The Foothills is a region of transitional terrain between the Piedmont Plateau and the Appalachian Mountains, extending from the lower edge of the Blue Ridge escarpment into the upper Catawba, Yadkin, Broad, Saluda, and Savannah River valleys.
 The eastern slopes of the Blue Ridge drop sharply to the foothills section, going from 3,500 to 4,000 feet (1,000–1,200 m) at the top to 1,000–1,500 feet at the base.
 The foothills region contains numerous lower peaks and isolated mountain ranges, such as the South Mountains, Brushy Mountains, and Stone Mountain State Park.
 The foothills are divided into many small river and creek valleys where much of the region's population lives.
 Although no large cities are located in the foothills, the subregion contains many smaller cities and towns.

 These towns were often developed by European Americans around a single industry, such as furniture or textiles, which depended on local waterpower as their energy sources.
 In the late 20th century, many of these industries and their associated jobs moved offshore to other countries due to globalization, although they still remain prevalent in some foothill areas.
 The towns that depended upon them economically often suffered from job and population losses of people moving to areas of more economic opportunity.
 Some areas of the foothills have developed newer economies, including manufacturing, food distribution, utilities, and health care.
 Many farmers in the northern foothills are poultry farmers.
 Vineyards have also been developed, along with associated winemaking and popular retail.

+The North Carolina foothills region primarily includes Alexander, Burke, Caldwell, Catawba, Cleveland, Lincoln, McDowell, Polk, Rutherford, and Wilkes counties.
+Broader definitions of the foothills may also include Surry, Stokes, and Rockingham counties, located in the northwestern Piedmont along the Virginia border, as well as Forsyth, Davie, and Yadkin counties, which are classified as part of Appalachia by the Appalachian Regional Commission (ARC).

-Among the towns of the North Carolina foothills region are: Elkin, Forest City, Glen Alpine, Granite Falls, Hudson, Lake Lure, Rutherfordton, Spindale, Tryon, North Wilkesboro, Wilkesboro, and Valdese; and the cities of Hickory, Lenoir, Marion, Mount Airy, Shelby, and Morganton.
+Among the towns of the North Carolina foothills region are: Elkin, Forest City, Glen Alpine, Granite Falls, Hudson, Lake Lure, Rutherfordton, Spindale, Tryon, North Wilkesboro, Wilkesboro, Madison, and Valdese; and the cities of Winston-Salem, Hickory, Lenoir, Marion, Mount Airy, Shelby, and Morganton.
 "The southern mountains" refer to the counties bordering South Carolina, with the cities/towns of Hendersonville, Brevard, and Columbus being within this area.